This is the way to get a flavorful, tender and juicy venison roast. Using the slow cooker is the easiest way to make perfect venison roast every time.

 5. Layer the carrots and potatoes on top so they don’t get soggy

 Once made, I do like to make a little gravy by whisking in a cornstarch slurry to the drippings from the bottom of the slow cooker.
-Reduce that for about 10 minutes and you’ve got a wonderful, easy, cozy, and sort of fancy meal!
+Strain that into a saucepan and reduce for about 10 minutes over medium high heat and you’ve got a wonderful, easy, cozy, and sort of fancy meal!
+Use your whisk to make sure it is nice and silky.

 Print